Reboot Your Brain:

 Since you’re tapping into a nonverbal part of your brain, instrumental pieces work better than those with vocals.

-Check out some of my favorite meditation music below.
+Check out some of my favorite meditation music in the YouTube playlist below.

 Troubleshooting Your Practice